GravityPDF/gravity-pdf-documentation/docs/v6/developers/filters/gfpdf_get_active_pdfs.md

 *  The unfiltered list of PDF settings

 ### $entry | array
-*  The raw Gravity Form Entry array.
+*  The raw Gravity Forms Entry array.

 ### $form | array
 *  The Gravity Forms array